Envirometrix/PredictiveSoilMapping/09-PSM_future.md

 of private companies involved in distributing spatial data include AltaLIS (https://beta.altalis.com) and Valtis (http://www.valtus.com) which operate in Alberta.

-We, quite obviously, favor an approach of creating a small, agile, not-for-profit foundation that can act as a core entity for a larger network of partners and collaborators.
+We, quite understandably, favor an approach of creating a small, agile, not-for-profit foundation that can act as a core entity for a larger network of partners and collaborators.
 The foundation can provide essential back office types of support as well as shared infrastructure